cst0601/Image-Wizard/README.md

 # Image Wizard
-A tool that allows user to select mutliple items to be segmented by Mask R-CNN and remove the background of the image/video for editing.
+A tool that allows user to select mutliple items to be segmented by Mask R-CNN and remove the background of the image/video for editing. \

-This model is from an implementation from [matterporter/Mask_RCNN](https://github.com/matterport/Mask_RCNN) and some code was modified to this application.
+This model is from an implementation from [matterporter/Mask_RCNN](https://github.com/matterport/Mask_RCNN) and some code was modified to this application. \
+ \

-Tjis is a copy of the project [ImageWizard](https://gitlab.com/f870103/mask-r-cnn-background-remove)
+This is a copy of the project [ImageWizard](https://gitlab.com/f870103/mask-r-cnn-background-remove) \

-Credit of the early versions of Image Wizard goes to:
+Credit of the early versions of Image Wizard goes to: \

-jysh1214, kaze (CK Lai), Chikuma (ST Chien) and scottLiu.
+jysh1214, kaze (CK Lai), Chikuma (ST Chien) and scottLiu. \

 ## Release v 1.5
-Image Wizard finally have a release!
+Image Wizard finally have a release! \

-Note that this only runs on linux distributions (only Ubuntu 18.04 is tested)
+Note that this only runs on linux distributions (only Ubuntu 18.04 is tested) \

-See releases to download.
+See releases to download. \

 ## Build Instructions
 1. Install pyinstaller via pip `pip3 install pyinstaller`